 Conventional Methods Of Waterproofing

-Other than the above-mentioned methods, several more methods have found their extensive use in the past.
-These methods have been discontinued due to availability of the better and economical materials and techniques.
+Other than the above-mentioned methods, several more methods have found extensive use in the past.
+These methods have been discontinued due to the availability of better and more economical materials and techniques.

 1. Brick Bat Coba Method